The Roots of Resilience

 |

-Daily/monthly rhythms: These are the ups and downs of our energy cycles, sleep cycles, the flow of our daily life (i.e. do we eat at regular times?
-Go to bed and wake at regular times?), the rhythms of our breath, rituals we do on a regular basis--like meditation, prayer, movement, etc. Monthly rhythms can include the menstrual cycle (for those who menstruate), our energy cycles of extended times, the moon phases and how those phases affect us, etc.
+Daily/monthly rhythms: These are the ups and downs of our energy cycles, sleep cycles, the flow of our daily life (i.e. Do we eat at regular times?
+Go to bed and wake at regular times?), the rhythms of our breath, rituals we do on a regular basis--like meditation, prayer, movement, etc. Monthly rhythms can include the menstrual cycle (for those who menstruate), our energy cycles of, the moon phases and how those phases affect us, etc.

 Seasonal rhythms: Here we can think about the four (or five if thinking in terms of Traditional Chinese Medicine) seasons and their transition periods.
 Based upon the seasons, we might choose different foods to eat (i.e. hot soup in winter, cooling watermelon in summer), adjust our activity levels, honor seasonal changes in our energy levels, or choose different kinds of movement (i.e. swimming in a lake in summer, raking leaves in fall).